MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 Consists of one or more comma-delimited tokens specifying the addresses covered by this keyword.
 This value should not be set if AutoResolve is true.

 Valid tokens include:
 - A subnet specified using either the subnet mask or network prefix notation.
-If neither a subnet mask not a network prefix is specified, the subnet mask defaults to 255.255.255.255.
+If neither a subnet mask nor a network prefix is specified, the subnet mask defaults to 255.255.255.255.
 - A valid IPv6 address.
 - An IPv4 address range in the format of "start address-end address" with no spaces included.
 - An IPv6 address range in the format of "start address-end address" with no spaces included.